 The climate crisis is impacting Central Australian communities.
 Mining and fracking threaten our precious groundwater and invasive weeds like buffel grass put our unique biodiversity at risk.
 The actions we take now are vital for protecting the environment and the natural resources we depend on.
-ALEC works with individuals and groups to find solutions to the environmental challenges facing Outback communities - ensuring a hopeful, resilient and sustainable future in the desert.
+ALEC works with individuals and groups to find solutions to the environmental challenges facing central desert communities - ensuring a hopeful, resilient and sustainable future in the desert.

 Our key areas of action are: